-Leadership and administration that establishes policies, practices, systems and processes to support access and success in the DP/CP for underrepresented students support access and success in the DP/CP for underrepresented students Component IB standards and practices All resources, systems and structures support broadening access to, and preparation for, the completion of DP/CP requirements.
-The school's educational beliefs and values reflect IB philosophy (Standard A).
-The school's leadership and administrative structures ensure the implementation of the IB programme(s) (Standard B1).
-The school's resources and support structures ensure the implementation of the IB programme(s) (Standard B2).
+Leadership and administration that establishes policies, practices, systems and processes to support access and success in the DP/CP for underrepresented students

+Component 2020 IB standards and practices All resources, systems and structures support broadening access to, and preparation for, the completion of DP/CP requirements.
+The school implements and reviews systems and processes to improve the operation and sustainability of its IB programme(s).
+(Leadership 4) The school funds and allocates resources that sustain and further develop its IB programme(s).
+(Leadership 5)